start-jsk/jsk_apc/doc/jsk_apc2016_common/scripts/generate_interface_json.rst

 Generate interface json file for Pick & Stow task.

-The json id is incremeneted according to the existing json files in ``$(rospack find jsk_apc2016_common)/json``.
+The json id is incremented according to the existing json files in ``$(rospack find jsk_apc2016_common)/json``.
 Name rule is: